flatcar-archive/flatcar-docs/docs/installing/cloud/vmware.md

 IP configuration specified via `guestinfo.interface.*` and `guestinfo.dns.*` variables is currently not supported with Ignition and will only work if you provide coreos-cloudinit data (cloud-config or a script) as userdata.

-### Templating with Container Linux Configs and setting up metadata
+### Templating with Butane Configs and setting up metadata

 On many cloud providers Ignition will run the [`coreos-metadata.service`](../../provisioning/ignition/metadata/#metadataconf) (which runs `afterburn`) to set up [node metadata](../../provisioning/config-transpiler/dynamic-data).
 This is not the case with VMware because the network setup is defined by you and nothing generic that `afterburn` would know about.